sjsu-library/unionist/_items/unionist--text-0099.md

 articleType:
 volume: '1'
 issue: '6'
+transcription: |
-transcription: 'A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be holden at the Central Factory school house in Plainfield on WEDNESDAY the 11th inst., at half past six, P.M.
+  A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be holden at the Central Factory school house in Plainfield on WEDNESDAY the 11th inst., at half past six, P.M.
 An address is expected from Rev. S.J.
 MAY.
-Ladies and gentlemen who feel an interest in the cause, are respectfully invited to attend. '
+Ladies and gentlemen who feel an interest in the cause, are respectfully invited to attend.
 scholarlyNotes:
 commentary: Note the explicit invitation to women as well as men.
 Charles Burleigh's father Rinaldo, and elder brother John, were also involved in this inaugural meeting.